-This easy homemade chicken stock recipe is the perfect base for any soup and it can be added to your favorite recipes.
-And you can store in the fridge for 4 days or freeze for up to 3 months.
+This easy homemade chicken stock recipe is the perfect base for any soup, and it can be added to your favourite recipes.
+And you can store in the fridge for four days or freeze for up to 3 months.

-Good chicken stock should be aromatic, have a mild savory flavor, and a body that may even coagulate slightly when chilled.
+Good chicken stock should be aromatic, have a mild savoury flavour, and a body that may even thicken slightly when chilled.
 There is a reason chicken stock is used in so many soups and dishes.
-The flavor that you get from it is seriously amazing.
+The flavour that you get from it is seriously amazing.

 - 1-2whole chicken or turkey carcasses

 - 2sprigs each rosemary and thyme optional

 - 2bay leaves

 - 8-10cups water

 - Once you have all your ingredients, your preparations.
 It includes washing, cutting, cleaning.
 It would be best if you washed everything after that cut them, cut the chicken into pieces and cleaning them.

 - Cut the onion, the carrots, and the celery into quarters (include the tops of the carrots and celery if you have them)